 Example: “What a skanger, look at how he’s dressed!”

-Why You Need It: A term for when someone is acting rough or uncivilized.
+Why You Need It: An Irish slang word for when someone is acting rough or uncivilized.
 It’s ideal for calling out a lack of sophistication in a playful way.

 32. Best Irish Insults: Minger